HaydenH88/Home-SOC-LAB/active-directory/workstation-domain-join.md

 ## Overview

-This lab demonstrates the process of joining a Windows 11 Pro workstation to the Active Directory domain hosted on the Windows Server 2022 Domain Controller (DC01).
+This lab documents the process of joining a Windows 11 Pro workstation (WIN11-01) to the Active Directory domain hosted on the Windows Server 2022 Domain Controller (DC01).

 ## Objective

-* Configure a Windows 11 Pro workstation.
-* Verify network connectivity to the Domain Controller.
-* Configure DNS to use the Domain Controller.
-* Join the workstation to the Active Directory domain.
+The objective of this exercise was to configure a Windows 11 workstation, establish communication with the Domain Controller, and join the workstation to the `homesoc.local` Active Directory domain.
-* Verify successful domain membership.

 ## Environment